Generative multi-scale modeling via spatial autoregressive transport maps: Stochastic surrogates for regional climate models

 We use the 50 GCM members of the CanESM2 \citep{chylek2011observed} Large Ensemble (CanESM2-LE) \citep{kushner2018canadian,kirchmeier2017attribution} produced by the Canadian Centre for Climate Modeling and Analysis under the RCP8.5 emission scenario. \cite{leduc2019climex} uses the CanESM2-LE output to drive the Canadian Regional Climate Model (CRMC5) \citep{martynov2013reanalysis} and obtain the CRCM5 Large Ensemble (CRMC5-LE), which we use as our RCM data.

-We focus our attention on emulating maximum daily temperatures ($K$).
-We consider a longitude-latitude regional grid (over Europe) of size $N_1 = 24 \times 14 = 336$ for the CanESM2 output, and a grid of size $N_2 = 280 \times 280 = 78{,}400$ for the CRCM5 output.
+We consider maximum daily temperatures ($K$) on a longitude-latitude regional grid (over Europe) of size $N_1 = 24 \times 14 = 336$ for the CanESM2 output, and a grid of size $N_2 = 280 \times 280 = 78{,}400$ for the CRCM5 output.
+We define each location $\bs_{r,i}$ as the center of the corresponding grid cell, so that $\ell_{r,i}$ is computed based on distances between these centers.
 We obtain temperature anomalies by standardizing the data at each grid location to zero mean and unit variance.
 Examples are shown in Figures~\ref{fig:anomalies_samples} and the first row of Figure \ref{fig:anomalies_climate}.
 We limit our analysis to a single day, January 25th 1996, but extending the model to include temporal structure is straightforward (see brief discussion in Section \ref{sec:conclusions}).

 To evaluate the models, we compare the log-scores of the predictive distributions on $10$ held-out test samples, while varying the number $n$ of training samples; the results are shown in Figure \ref{fig:ls_climate}.
 We also plot (conditional and unconditional) GCM-RCM sample pairs in Figure \ref{fig:anomalies_climate}.
-Again, the MF BTM is the best model in terms of average log-score for all ensemble sizes.
+Again, the MS BTM is the best model in terms of average log-score for all ensemble sizes.
 The VAE is the second best model, but it appears that generating informative encodings would require a huge number of training samples, which is prohibitive in this scenario given the costly nature of RCM simulations.